ma2gedev/chrono_logger/README.md

 ## Limitation

-- High performance only daily based time formatting path for example `'%Y%m%d'`.
+- High performance logging only daily based time formatting path for example `'%Y%m%d'`.
 You can create pull request if you need other time period.

 ## Contributing